e-mny/astro_portfolio_2025/README.md

 ### Optional Features

-- [x] Google Analytics for Traffic Monitoring
-- [ ] Footer to always stay at the bottom for all pages
 - [ ] Search Feature
 - [ ] Toggling Dark Mode
-- [ ] In 'about' page, snap sections to scrolls
 - [ ] In 'about' page, when hovering over each phrase, a box will move to cover that phrase, to show what I will do.
       For eg: Datasets have stories - [ I tell them ]
 - [ ] Show live stats for Fitlah Bot